tiprankstipranks

 We may engage in strategic transactions that could create risks.

 As part of our business strategy, we regularly review potential strategic transactions, including potential acquisitions, dispositions, consolidations, joint ventures or similar transactions, some of which may be material.
 Through the acquisitions we pursue, we may seek opportunities to add to or enhance the services we provide, to enter new industries or expand our client base, or to strengthen our global presence and scale of operations.
 We have completed numerous acquisitions since our inception.
 There can be no assurance that we will find suitable candidates in the future for strategic transactions at acceptable prices, have sufficient capital resources to accomplish our strategy, or be successful in entering into agreements for desired transactions.
-Acquisitions, including completed acquisitions, also pose the risk that any business we acquire may lose clients or employees or could under-perform relative to expectations.
+Businesses we have acquired have in the past and could in the future lose clients or employees or under-perform relative to expectations.
 We could also experience financial or other setbacks if transactions encounter unanticipated problems, including problems related to execution, integration or unknown liabilities.
 Although we conduct due diligence in connection with our acquisitions, there could be liabilities that we fail to discover, that we inadequately assess or that are not properly disclosed to us.
 Any material liabilities associated with our acquisitions could harm our business, results of operations and financial condition.
 Following the completion of an acquisition, we may have to rely on the seller to provide administrative and other support, including financial reporting and internal controls, to the acquired business for a period of time.
 There can be no assurance that the seller will do so in a manner that is acceptable to us.

 Corporate Activity and Growth - Risk 2

-Our success largely depends on our ability to achieve our business strategies, and our results of operations and financial condition may suffer if we are unable to continually develop and successfully execute our strategies.
+Our success largely depends on our ability to develop and achieve our business strategies, and our results of operations and financial condition may suffer if we are unable to continually develop and successfully execute our business strategies.

 Our future growth, profitability and cash flows largely depend upon our ability to continually develop and successfully execute our business strategies.
-While we have confidence that our strategic plans reflect opportunities that are appropriate and achievable, the execution of our strategy may not result in long-term growth in revenue or profitability due to a number of factors, including incorrect assumptions, global or local economic conditions, competition, changes in the industries in which we operate, suboptimal resource allocation or any of the other risks described in this "Risk Factors" section.
-In pursuit of our growth strategy, we have invested and will continue to invest significant time and resources into developing new product or service offerings, including through the use of AI and generative AI, and transforming, adapting and upskilling our workforce, and these undertakings may fail to yield sufficient return to cover our investments in them.
+While we believe that our strategic plans reflect opportunities that are appropriate and achievable, we may not select the best or most appropriate business strategies and the execution of our strategies may not result in long-term growth in revenue or profitability due to a number of factors, including incorrect assumptions, global or local economic conditions, competition, changes in the industries in which we operate, suboptimal resource allocation or any of the other risks described in this "Risk Factors" section.
+In pursuit of our growth strategy, we have invested and will continue to invest significant time and resources into developing new product or service offerings, including advanced technology solutions, and transforming, adapting and upskilling our workforce, and these undertakings may fail to yield sufficient return to cover our investments in them or may fail to gain traction with clients or compete effectively in the market.
+To achieve our strategic plans, we must, among other things, continue to make significant investments in our business, including in technology and people, and adapt our operating model.
+The complexity of our business continues to increase, which can place strain on our management team, employees, operations, systems, financial resources and internal financial control and reporting functions.
+Our ability to successfully manage change associated with our developing business strategy and advanced technology initiatives will be critical for our overall success.
 The failure to continually develop and execute optimally on our business strategies could have a material adverse effect on our business, financial condition and results of operations.

 Legal & Regulatory